 With this app, you can determine what kind of games your child can access, limit how long they can play every day, and make it so your child cannot make online purchases without a password.
 Keep your children safe using it.

-Both the Switch Lite and the OLED Model are great gaming systems.
+Both the Switch Lite and the Switch OLED are great gaming systems.
 However, the way you tend to play will determine which is a better fit for you.
-If you don't see yourself ever wanting to share your Switch with someone else for local multiplayer, then the Switch Lite will be a great choice.
+If you don't see yourself ever wanting to play on TV or share your Switch with someone else for local multiplayer, then the Switch Lite will be a great choice.

-If, however, you have multiple people in your home that will want to play, you're better off getting the OLED Model.
-Even though it doesn't have more powerful processing power, it really is the better system between the two.
-It's larger, has a gorgeous screen that makes the visuals crisper and brighter, not to mention it features a LAN port, so any online multiplayers will have a stronger ethernet connection compared to a Wi-Fi connection.
+If, however, you have multiple people in your home that will want to play, you're better off getting the Switch OLED.
+Even though it doesn't have a more powerful processing power, it really is the better system of the two.
+It's larger, has a gorgeous screen that makes the visuals crisper and brighter, can dock to a TV, and features a LAN port, so any online multiplayers will have a stronger ethernet connection compared to a Wi-Fi connection.

 OLED display and much more

 Play your favorite Nintendo Switch games in handheld mode or while docked to a TV.
 The new OLED display gives game visuals a crisper, brighter look than you'd get on any other Switch.

 It might not have all the features that the OLED Model does, but it's cheaper and easy to travel with.
 Take it with you everywhere to entertain yourself whenever you want.

 Get the best of iMore in in your inbox, every day!